Airbnb files preliminary paperwork for public stock offering

 But demand has rebounded some as some travelers see home rentals as safer during the pandemic than crowded hotels.
 On July 8, the company said guests booked more than 1 million nights’ worth of future business.
 It was the first time that threshold had been reached since March 3.

+“Our business has not recovered, but we are seeing encouraging signs,” Airbnb said in a post on its website last month.

 In a report issued last week, AirDNA — a company that tracks the short-term rental industry — said occupancy rates for short-term rentals have recovered more quickly than those for hotels.
+Airbnb has also said that rural destinations within driving distance of travelers’ homes have seen growing demand.

+Renaissance Capital, which follows the IPO market, said in a recent note to investors that market conditions for Airbnb are about as strong as the company can hope for.

+Airbnb’s IPO “will be a remarkable comeback after the pandemic decimated global travel, and proof that IPO investors think long-term,” Renaissance CEO and co-founder William Smith wrote.